Schrolli91/BOSWatch/README.md

 Caution, script don't install a webserver with PHP and MySQL.
 So you have to make up manually if you want to use MySQL support.
+Database Structure `boswatch.sql` in the MySQL Plugin Folder

 If you want to use BOSWatch as a daemon, you have to set your configuration in `service/boswatch.sh` and copy it to `/etc/init.d`.